Stoxum/casinocoin-dev-portal/content/tutorial-escrow.md

 [Sign and submit](reference-transaction-format.html#signing-and-submitting-transactions) an [EscrowFinish transaction][] to execute the release of the funds after the `FinishAfter` time has passed.
 Set the `Owner` field of the transaction to the `Account` address from the EscrowCreate transaction, and the `OfferSequence` to the `Sequence` number from the EscrowCreate transaction.
 For an escrow held only by time, omit the `Condition` and `Fulfillment` fields.

-**Tip:** The EscrowFinish transaction is necessary because the CSC Ledger's state can only be modified by transactions.
-The sender of this transaction may be the recipient of the escrow, the original sender of the escrow, or any other CSC Ledger address.
+**Tip:** The EscrowFinish transaction is necessary because the STM Ledger's state can only be modified by transactions.
+The sender of this transaction may be the recipient of the escrow, the original sender of the escrow, or any other STM Ledger address.

 If the escrow has expired, you can only [cancel the escrow](#cancel-an-expired-escrow) instead.